vignesha04/Docker-chat/README.md

 ## Deployment

-**When you use docker-compose up, your local machine is using `docker-compose.yaml`, but the platform use the `radixconfig.yaml`.
+**When you use docker-compose up, your local machine is using `docker-compose.yaml`, but the platform uses the `radixconfig.yaml`.
 Make sure that your `radixconfig.yaml` is correct.**

 Please, follow the steps in the Omnia Radix wiki page.